-In law enforcement, functional encryption could be used to examine a series of surveillance photos to determine whether a particular person is included in an image – without unveiling other contents of the images.
+In law enforcement, functional encryption could be used to examine a series of surveillance photos to determine whether a particular person is included in an image – without revealing other contents of the images.

-The rise in use of cloud computing providers to store data presents another useful application for functional encryption.
-Companies could store their data in an encrypted format, but – without decrypting the data – enable the cloud provider to publish a dashboard based on predefined criteria, such as daily or weekly key performance indicators.
+The rise in the use of cloud computing providers to store data presents another useful application for functional encryption.
+Companies could store their data in an encrypted format, but without decrypting the data enable the cloud provider to publish a dashboard based on predefined criteria, such as daily or weekly key performance indicators.

 Functional encryption VPN